 Below are some answers to common questions.
-If the question you're looking for isn't addressed here, please let us know.
+If the question you are looking for is not addressed here, please let us know.

 Which languages are used to communicate at the French School?

-Except in foreign language classes (English, German, Spanish, and Chinese) and the IB, all classes are conducted entirely in French.
+Except in foreign language classes (English, German, Spanish, and Mandarin) and in the IB program, all classes are conducted entirely in French.
 The students and teachers communicate with each other in French.
 The students communicate with each other in either French or English.